-Your fish friends may be dormant during the winter, but they still need to breathe.
-That means you need to make sure the carbon dioxide produced by their waste and other debris has an escape hatch for exiting your iced-over pond traps in these bad gases, so, when the mercury drops, you need to either make a hole in the ice or prevent your pond from freezing over in the first place.
+Your fish friends are semi-dormant during the winter, but they still need to breathe.
+That means you need to make sure the carbon dioxide they exhale has a way to exit your pond.
+An iced-over pond traps in these bad gases, so, when the mercury drops, you need to either make a hole in the ice or prevent your pond from freezing over in the first place.

 - Place a pot of hot water on the ice and watch it slowly melt through.
 You may need to do this a couple times depending on the thickness of the ice.

 - Use a deicer.
 Our 300 Watt deicers typically melt through about 1 inch of ice per hour.
 (Your ice might end up 2 to 6 inches thick in extreme cold.)

 - Use a rough-toothed saw to cut a hole.

 Dealing with an iced-over pond is no fun.
 Nobody wants to hang out in the cold waiting for ice to melt when they could instead enjoy looking out the window at a beautiful pond from the comfort of a warm living room.